Skip to content

 ItemLooks likeWhat it's for

-Webhook secret<32+ char base64 string>If you'll receive webhooks — used to verify the HMAC on incoming events
+Webhook secret<32+ char base64 string>, distinct per envUsed to verify the HMAC on incoming webhook events

 Webhook callback URLhttps://your-backend.com/attesto-webhookThe URL on YOUR end that Attesto will POST to